Jonathan-Rop/RTV-ETL-Revamp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Raising the village for this challangE.Looking forward to working together
+- I would like to thank Raising the village for this challenge .Looking forward to working together

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>